 A two-year-old presents at a clinic with persistent cough and neck discomfort and winds up in the ED and eventually the operating room for endoscopic evaluation.
 Find out the culprit and the best practices to manage the diagnosis.

-Figure 1a: PA chest radiograph demonstrating the double-ring sign
+Figure above: PA chest radiograph demonstrating the double-ring sign

 A 23-month-old female presented to a clinic with persistent cough and neck discomfort for more than one month.
 Additionally, she had difficulty swallowing solid foods but no trouble with liquids.

 She was seen by her primary care provider over one month prior for the same symptoms.
 She was then started on albuterol and a five-day course of steroids, presumably for clinical suspicion of asthma.
 During a follow-up visit with the primary care provider, the patient’s symptoms remained unchanged, so she was given another course of steroids and had an outpatient chest x-ray.
 After review of the chest x-ray (figures 1a,b) the patient was immediately sent to the emergency department.